Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Moonlit Treasure Panoply/Resplendent Dream Brush/Resplendent Dream Brush.md

 ---
 tags:
   - object
   - Artifact
   - source/lunar-strangers-book
 Attunement: 2m
-Type: IGNORE
-WeaponTags:
-  - NOT
-  - APPLICABLE
-Hearthstone slots: None
+Hearthstone slots: 0
 Era: The Wave Lattice Period
 Backer: David Scott
+Material: Moonsilver
+Dots: "3"
 ---
 At the height of his career, Dharma the Snake decried Meru’s art culture, condemning his peers’ work as passionless, trite, and self-glorying.
 The iconoclastic painter left the city of the Chosen to seek out the company of his true equals.
 His journey spanned the cosmos, from the subterranean city Urvar’s Jadeborn pattern sculptors to the Brazen Nautilus Collective of neomah flesh-artists in Hell.
 But it was not until he found the raksha prince Jadan Ruby-Eyes, exiled from the Court of Riverine Stone for his use of heretical colors, that he found his match.
 Creative collaborators, fast friends, and sometimes lovers, Dharma and Jadan created works of strange, impossible beauty: artistic arrangements of equations, counter-erotic portraiture, sculptures with spatial dimensions unknown to Creation.
 Their masterpiece was the Resplendent Dream Brush, a wonder that would let true artists shape the world with their artistic vision.